frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 ^^^^^^^^^^^^^^

-Nested sub-CAs (that is, more than a single level of sub-CAs beneath the primary CA in a Dogtag instance) are not an initial requirement (nor are they an initial requirement of the sub-CAs feature in Dogtag).
-However, the schema and other aspects of the FreeIPA feature should take into account the possibility of nested sub-CAs as a future requirement.
+Nested sub-CAs (that is, more than a single level of sub-CAs beneath the primary CA in a Dogtag instance) are not an initial requirement, however, the schema and other aspects of the FreeIPA feature should take into account the possibility of nested sub-CAs as a future requirement.

 Externally signed and self-signed lightweight CAs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Initially all sub-CAs will be children of the top-level CA, but the sub-CAs feature should be designed mindfully of the possible future requirement of supporting multiple separate trust chains.
+Initially all sub-CAs will be children of the host CA, but the sub-CAs feature should be designed for the possible future requirement of supporting multiple independent trust chains.
 Additional work will be required in Dogtag to support these use cases.